-- Visually inspect unit for any shipping damage.
-Damage must be reported immediately to the shipping company to make a claim. - 2) Ensure that the carrier makes proper notation of any shortages or damage on all copies of the freight bill and completes a common carrier inspection report. - Verify that unit nameplates on the data label match the sales order or bill of lading (including, unit configuration, size and voltage). - 4) Immediately before installation, remove unit front panel and verify that all electrical connections are tight and that there are no loose wires. - 5) Check to make sure that the refrigerant piping is free from any kinks and there is no interference between unit piping and sheet metal or electrical wires. - 6) Check that the blower spins freely within the housing and that there are no obstructions between the wheel and housing.
-The wheel can sometimes come loose in shipping. - 7) Ensure that the evaporator distributor tubes are not touching one in another and that they are over the drain pan. - 8) Check the air-coil fins for any damage during shipping. - 9) Ensure that the shipping brackets and screws are removed from the chassis section.
-Refer to FIGURE 3-Standard Packaging with Brackets - Front View & FIGURE 4 - Standard Packaging with Brackets - Back View for more information. - 10) Inspect the gas heat section: - a.
-Check that the gas manifold is firmly in place on the burner box and secured with the provided screws (4). - b.
-Check that burners are securely in place on each gas orifice and properly aligned with each heat exchanger tube. - c.
+- 1) Visually inspect unit for any shipping damage.
+Damage must be reported immediately to the shipping company to make a claim. - 2) Ensure that the carrier makes proper notation of any shortages or damage on all copies of the freight bill and completes a common carrier inspection report. - 3) Verify that unit nameplates on the data label match the sales order or bill of lading (including, unit configuration, size and voltage). - 4) Ensure that the shipping brackets and screws are removed from the chassis section.
+Refer to FIGURE 3-Standard Packaging with Brackets - Front View & FIGURE 4 - Standard Packaging with Brackets - Back View for more information. - 5) Immediately before installation, remove unit front panel and verify that all electrical connections are tight and that there are no loose wires. - 6) Check to make sure that the refrigerant piping is free from any kinks and there is no interference between unit piping and sheet metal or electrical wires. - 7) Check that the blower spins freely within the housing and that there are no obstructions between the wheel and housing.
+The wheel can sometimes come loose in shipping. - 8) Ensure that the evaporator distributor tubes are not touching one in another and that they are over the drain pan. - 9) Check the air-coil fins for any damage during shipping. - 10) Inspect the gas heat section: - a.
+Check that the gas manifold is firmly in place on the burner box and secured with the provided screws (4). - Check that burners are securely in place on each gas orifice and properly aligned with each heat exchanger tube. - c.
 Check that the vent pipe is attached and secured to the draft inducer housing. - d.
 Check that wiring connections are in place on rollout switches, limit switch, pressure switch, gas valve, draft inducer, ignitor, and flame sensor.